 #

 Lemks coughed quietly.
-His face was streaked with sweat, the skin clammy and pale.
+His face was streaked with sweat, his skin clammy and pale.
 He stared up into the air, delirious, though he was obviously too weak to do much more than give the occasional whispered mumble of insanity.

-Vivenna sat on a stool at the side of his bed, hands in her lap.
+Vivenna sat on a stool beside his bed, hands in her lap.
 The two mercenaries stood with Peprin at the back of the room.
 The only other person present was a solemn nurse--the same woman who had informed Vivenna in a quiet voice that nothing more could be done.

 Lemks was dying.
 It was unlikely that he would last the day.

-Vivenna looked down at the bed-ridden man.
+Vivenna studied the bed-ridden man.
 This was the first time she’d seen his face, though she’d corresponded with him many times over the years.
 It felt. . .wrong.
-She knew that Lemks was an older man; that made him a better spy, for fewer people looked for spies in the elderly.
-Yet, even aged, he wasn’t supposed to be this frail stick of a person, shaking and coughing.
+She knew that Lemks was growing old; that made him a better spy, for fewer people looked for spies in the elderly.
+Yet, he wasn’t supposed to be this frail stick of a person, shaking and coughing.
 He was supposed to be a spry, quick-tongued old gentleman.
 That was how he’d been described, and that was what the letters had implied.
 That was what she had imagined.

 She’d never know if she’d been right.

-She felt like she was losing one of her dearest friends, though she had never really known him..
-In Lemks died not only her friend via letter.
-With him died her refuge in Hallandren, her secret advantage.
-He was the one who was supposed to make this insane plan of hers work.
-The skilled, crafty mentor that she had counted on being at her side.
+She felt like she was losing one of her dearest friends, though she had never really known him.
+It wasn’t just her friend who was dying.
+With him went her refuge in Hallandren, her secret advantage.
+He was the one who was supposed to have made this insane plan of hers work.
+The skilled, crafty mentor that she had counted on having at her side.

 He coughed again.
 The nurse glanced at Vivenna, eyes downcast.
 “He goes in an out of lucidity, my lady.
 Just this morning, he spoke of you, but now he’s getting worse and worse.
 I’ve done what I can, but. . . .”